any-docs/css/content/reference/values/gradient/repeating-conic-gradient/index.md

 #### Customizing gradients

 By adding more angled color-stop points on the gradient arc, you can create a highly customized transition between multiple colors.
-A color-stop's position can be explicitly defined by using an {{cssxref("angle")}}.
+A color-stop's position can be explicitly defined by using an `angle`.
 If you don't specify the location of a color stop, it is placed halfway between the one that precedes it and the one that follows it.
 Like the non-repeating gradient counterpart, if you don't specify an angle for the first or last color stop, the values will be 0deg and 360deg.
 If you don't declare an angle for either, you'll get a non-repeating conic gradient.
 If you declare a non 0 or 360degree for the first or last respectively, the gradient will repeat based on that value.
 For example, if you don't declare an angle for the first color, and declare 10% on the last color stop, the arc will repeat 10 times.
 Rather, the starting point is the first color stop declared, and the last color stop is the last color stop angle declared.
 The following two gradients are equivalent:

 ```css
 repeating-conic-gradient(red, orange, yellow, green, blue 50%);